tgstation/tgstation/libvg/README.md

 # What's this?
-This is a [Rust](https://www.rust-lang.org)-based library that is invoked throughout the /vg/station13 code.
+This is a [Rust](https://www.rust-lang.org)-based library that is invoked throughout the /tg/station13 code.
+It is initially from /vg/station13.

 # Uses:
 * UTF-8 handling.